Service connector overview

 The following diagram shows an example of a manual process that uses a Remedy connector shipped with BMC Digital Workplace Catalog:

-The following diagram shows an example of automatic process that uses a third-party system, such as Amazon Web Service shipped with BMC Digital Workplace Catalog:
+The following diagram shows an example of an automatic process that uses a third-party system, such as Amazon Web Services shipped with BMC Digital Workplace Catalog:

-Example of integration with an external system via BMC Integration Service
+Example of integration with an external system via BMC Helix Integration Service

-The following diagram shows an example of automatic process that uses a third-party system, such as JIRA connector shipped with BMC Integration Service:
+The following diagram shows an example of an automatic process that uses a third-party system, such as a JIRA connector shipped with BMC Helix Integration Service: